-Connect a public IP address to the load balancer
+Connect a public IP address to a load balancer

-If you use a load balancer to work with a Managed Kubernetes cluster, by default the load balancer is created on the same network as the cluster nodes and is assigned a public IP address.
-To create a load balancer without a public IP address or with an IP address from other subnets, use the Configure a load balancer instructions in the Managed Kubernetes section.
-For the load balancer to work correctly in a cluster, all actions with the load balancer must be performed via kubectl.
+If you are using a load balancer to work with a Managed Kubernetes cluster, the load balancer is created in the same network as the cluster nodes by default, and a public IP address is assigned to it.
+To create a load balancer without a public IP address or with an IP address from other subnets, use the Configure a load balancer guide in the Managed Kubernetes section.
+For the load balancer to work correctly in the cluster, all operations with the load balancer must be performed via kubectl.

-Connect a public IP address to the load balancer
+Connect a public IP address to a load balancer

-A static public IP address can be connected when creating a balancer or to an already created balancer.
+A static public IP address can be connected when creating a load balancer or to an already created load balancer.

 Control panel